-- o Mr. Pedro García Guillén until the sale of DTS Distribuidora de Televisión Digital, SA, of which Mr. García Guillén was CEO, by Prisa to Telefónica de Contenidos, SAU, on April 30, 2015. - o Mr Javier Lázaro until his resignation as CFO in October 2015. - o Mr. Antonio Alonso Salterain and Ms. Noelia Hernández Arroyo since their appointments as Revenue Officer and Managing Director of Business Development and Digital Transformation, respectively, in April 2015. - -With regard to Section C.1.45 of this report it should be underscored that the body that has authorized ironclad or golden handshake clauses was the Corporate Governance, Nomination and Compensation Committee or the Nomination and Compensation Committee, depending on the date. - With regard to Section C.2.1 of this report it should be underscored that: - i) The three members of the Audit Committee, Mr. Alain Minc, Mr. Claudio Boada and Mr. Jose Luis Leal, have been appointed taking account of their knowledge and experience of accounting and audit work, but the IT platform only allows one director to be selected. - ii) The Chairman of the Audit Committee, Mr. Alain Minc, has held office since October 2014. - With regard to Section D.2 of this report it should be underscored that: - i.
+- -With regard to Section C.1.45 of this report it should be underscored that the body that has authorized ironclad or golden handshake clauses was the Corporate Governance, Nomination and Compensation Committee or the Nomination and Compensation Committee, depending on the date. - With regard to Section C.2.1 of this report it should be underscored that: - i) The four members of the Audit Committee, Mr Glen Moreno, Mr. Jose Luis Leal, Ms Elena Pisonero and Mr Walid Saadi have been appointed taking account of their knowledge and experience of accounting and audit work, but the IT platform only allows one director to be selected. - ii) The Chairman of the Audit Committee, Mr. Glen Moreno, has held office since April 2016. - With regard to Section C.2.1 of this report it should be underscored that the Committee for Digital Change was set up in October 2014. - With regard to Section D.2 of this report it should be underscored that: - i.
 Transactions shown in the table include operations with the significant shareholder and/or companies in the Group; - ii.
 Transactions with Grupo PRISA include those with Promotora de Informaciones, S.A.
 (PRISA) and companies in its group.
 When the name of a particular company in Grupo PRISA is specified, this indicates that the transaction was carried out exclusively with that company. - iii.
 The operations shown in the table reflect the accounting information contained in the consolidated income statement for Grupo PRISA. - With regard to Section D.3 of this report it should be underscored that compensation to Prisa directors and senior management is detailed in Sections C.1.15 and C.1.16 of this report.